gballet/verkle-block-sample/README.md

 ## Block content

+**NOTE: The curve has changed from bandersnatch to banderwagon, and the latest `master` can no longer decode the sample block, use tag `bandersnatch` to verify this block.**

 This is a standard RLP block containing 5 transactions, and an added `VerkleProof` field at the end of the block header.
 The proof is defined against the following pre-state:

 ![Verkle tree](/verkle.png)